-- Student needs course credit to be promoted to the next grade level. - If the failed course is the prerequisite for a course that fulfills a graduation requirement. - Student needs a passing course grade (P) for CMS Athletic Eligibility and / or a Driver Education Eligibility Certificate in the preceding semester.
+- Students need course credit to be promoted to the next grade level.

+If the failed course is the prerequisite for a course that fulfills a graduation requirement. - Students need a passing course grade (P) for CMS Athletic Eligibility and / or a Driver Education Eligibility Certificate in the preceding semester.